高校生向けの探究型サイエンスページ Inquiry-based science page for high school students

 なぜ奥行きも学ぶのか Why depth also matters

 雪結晶はすべて立体です。見える枝の数だけでなく、板が何枚あるか、どの方向に重なるかも重要です。 All snow crystals are three-dimensional.
-It matters not only how many branches are visible, but also how many plates exist and how they overlap.
+What matters is not only how many branches are visible, but also how many crystal plates there are and how they overlap.

-画像リンク 1: 基本の6花と多層結晶の代表画像 Image link 1: representative image of six-branched and layered crystals
+画像リンク 1: 基本の6花と多層結晶の代表画像 Image link 1: representative image of an ordinary six-branched crystal and multilayer crystals

-雪結晶の多様性を最初に見るなら、この代表画像が便利です。 This representative image is a good first look at the diversity of snow crystals.
+雪結晶の多様性を最初に見るなら、この代表画像が便利です。 This representative image is a convenient first look at the diversity of snow crystals.

 代表画像を開く Open the representative image